Reference · Updated April 2026

 55%

-Upper bound for margin
+Upper margin bound

 | Platform | Monthly Fee | Fee on $40 box |